7 Case Studies Of Successful Eyewear & Sunglasses Online eCommerce Stores

 Case Study 2: Sunglass Hut's Omnichannel Success: Bridging Physical and Digital Retail

 Sunglass Hut mastered the art of omnichannel retail by creating seamless experiences across all touchpoints.
-With around 39% of contact lens sales now happening online, their integrated approach captures customers wherever they shop.
+With online purchasing expanding across optical categories, including contact lenses, their integrated approach helps capture customers wherever they shop.

 Mobile-First Strategy